usnistgov/ARIAC/docs/tutorials/tutorial_7.rst

 Launch File
 -----------

 The RobotCommander node and the MoveIt node is started using the launch file shown in  :numref:`robot_commander_launch_file`.
 Nodes that use the MoveGroupInterface need to be launched with specific ROS parameters.
-A python function in the ariac_moveit_config module :inline-python:`generate_parameters` has been generated to easily create those parameters.
+A python function in the ariac_moveit_config module :inline-python:`generate_parameters` has been added to easily create those parameters.
 The launch file :inline-file:`ariac_robots_moveit.launch.py` is also called to start the move group node.

 .. code-block:: python
     :caption: robot_commander.launch.py